 - Water-resistant outer mesh that comes with external rain-liners.

-Before I talk about why I have added this product in this list of best saddle bags in India, let me tell you that I am not a big fan of Amazon Basics products.
-I have tried a few camping gears by Amazon Basics and their usability is always below the margin.
+Before I talk about why I have added this product to this list of best saddle bags in India, let me tell you that I am not a big fan of Amazon Basics products.
+I have tried a few camping gear by Amazon Basics and their usability is always below the margin.
 No wonder, they’re superior quality, but the design part, honestly speaking, sucks!
 But their saddle bags is an exception.
 Made of heavy-duty fabric with water-resistant backing for maximum weather and abrasion protection, these bags are meant for serious touring.
 Even more, the bags come with heat shield panels on the bottom to protect them from hot exhaust.
 I have seen someone using them on his Triumph Bonville and they look great.

 What else I love about them: